AdguardTeam/dnsproxy/README.md

 ```
 It can be executed from command line with :
- sudo dnsproxy -c [Path to the .toml config file]
+ sudo dnsproxy -c [Path to the dnsproxy.toml config file]
 ```

 ## Example configuration file: